 1. Call the Police to Report the Crash With the Amazon Truck

-One of the first things you should do after any type of motor vehicle crash is to call the police.
+If an Amazon driver has hit your car with their delivery truck, the first thing you should do after the accident is call the police.
 Minnesota requires you to call the police after any crashes that cause:

 When the responding officer arrives, he or she will assess the scene, evaluating the damage to both vehicles and making note of any injuries.
 The officer’s observations will be noted in an accident report, which will help you when pursuing insurance compensation.
 In essence, the report helps connect your injuries and property damage to the collision.